Minister expects priority to be children’s life chances as Ofsted plans unveiled

 In her conversation with journalists after the speech, Ms Phillipson said that she “won’t flinch” in turning “failing schools” into academies.

+Meanwhile, schools where only leadership has been graded as “causing concern” will be placed into the category of “requires significant improvement”.

+In its planned reforms for school accountability, the DfE said it would use “structural intervention” to improve schools deemed to be in special measures – so a local authority school would become an academy and an existing academy would be transferred to a “new and strong trust”.

 “I won’t hesitate from intervening in schools that are failing.
 And we will continue to academise schools that are failing.
-That position will continue and it’s right that it does,” she said.
+That position will continue and it’s right that it does,” Ms Phillipson said.

 “When a school is not delivering for children, that needs leadership change, it needs change overall.